Catalyst RPG

 Simple Framework, Tactical Depth.
 Catalyst is light on tracking and heavy on decisions.
 The tension lives in how you spend your dice, when you hold back, and what you are willing to sacrifice.
 The system is built to get out of the way, then cut deep when it counts.

-Magic Is Not a System.
+Magic Is Not a Spell List.
 Magic is the narrative alchemy of intent, belief, trauma, will, and sacrifice.
 It does not follow rules; it exists only to break them.
 It is mystery, force, and fracture.
 Every spell is personal.
 Every casting one of a kind.
 The only law it obeys is the cost it demands from you.

 Player-Focused Play.
 All rolls come from the players.
 Enemies do not roll.
 They apply pressure, shift difficulties, drain resolve, and make the world burn.
 This keeps the pace taut and the spotlight where it belongs: on player action and agency.